 - Effective communication skills

-- Strong organisational abilities – to effectively manage all aspects of the printing process
+- Strong organizational abilities – to effectively manage all aspects of the printing process

 How Do I Become a 3D Printer Operator